 “Countries, and their citizens, should look to limit their consumption of intensively farmed meats, both for health and environmental reasons.”
 From the editorial being discussed below

-This is because even if you are a vegetarian / vegan, today’s post is vital for you to understand in terms of ‘saving the planet,’ creating sustainable agricultural ecosystems, and improving local farm and ranch lands by building / regenerating soil without expensive and toxic chemical inputs (chemical fertilizers or HERBICIDES & PESTICIDES) — inputs that instead, kill the soil (dead soil is easy to spot because along with a DERANGED MICROBIOME, it will contain no worms).
+This is because even if you are a vegetarian / vegan, today’s post is vital for you to understand in terms of ‘saving the planet,’ creating sustainable agricultural ecosystems (watersheds and underground water included), and improving local farm and ranch lands by building / regenerating soil without expensive and toxic chemical inputs (chemical fertilizers or HERBICIDES & PESTICIDES) — inputs that instead, kill the soil (dead soil is easy to spot because along with a DERANGED MICROBIOME, it will contain no worms).

 The motivation for today’s post is a recent article in the Lancet, one of the oldest and formerly most prestigious medical journals on the planet, which increasingly fancies itself a leader in the field of social justice.
 In fact, it could be argued that in many ways Lancet has stopped functioning as a medical journal.

 The gist of the short article was that if you eat meat — any meat (the author equated red meat with processed meat) — you are contributing to climate change, destruction of the planet, ruination of our national health, and who-knows-what-else.
-Today I want to show you that when done properly, not only is none of this accurate, but that there is no real way to build or heal soil on a large scale without ruminants (livestock).
+Today I want to show you that when done properly, not only is none of this accurate, but there is no real way to build or heal soil on a large scale without ruminants (livestock).
 In other words, if you truly want to become or remain agriculturally “sustainable,” you’ll have an extremely difficult time doing it without meat (on the hoof, of course).

 - get rid of last year’s (dead) vegetative matter without USING FIRE…

-- create large and increasing amounts of organic matter that not only generate oxygen but when trampled into the earth act as a carbon-absorbing “sponge”….
+- create large and increasing amounts of organic matter that not only generate oxygen, but when trampled into the earth act as a carbon-absorbing “sponge”….